Leothi/Google_Play_app_review_scrapper/README.md

 # Google_Play_app_review_scrapper

-Scrap reviews from Google Play website and generate a csv file with them
+Scrap reviews from Google Play website and generate a csv file with them.

 ## Getting Started